 The Bereavement Support Team offers confidential, individual and group support to help cope with the loss of family or loved ones.
-The support is available to anyone who has experienced the death of a loved one who has received a service from St Luke’s.
+The support is available to anyone who has experienced the death of a loved one following an advanced disease.
 Anyone who has been affected by the death can receive this support – this can include other people such as family members or friends.

 How the service works